November 12, 2019

 I would say that Google is (at least partly) responsible for the decay in website speed, as Google has made advertisement networks and third-party requests the norm.
 They created services like Google Fonts, Google Analytics, Google Tag Manager and Google Ads, which all require third-party requests.
 Those third-party requests are not only the most important reason the internet is so terribly slow, but also the reason why your privacy is so severely violated.
 Let us face the truth: Not Ralph, but Google broke the internet.

-However, by promoting SSL and with their focus on website performance, Google seems to be on the right track.
+However, by promoting SSL and focussing on website performance, Google seems to be on the right track.
 A safer and faster internet is a good thing.
 In a faster internet there is no room for slow, privacy-invading, third-party scripts.
 A faster internet is greener, cheaper and more accessible.
 The big question remains: What is their motive?
 Is Google really trying to fix the internet and make this world a better place?
 Or is this a way of promoting their super fast, alternative internet, called Accelerated Mobile Pages (AMP)?
 I truly hope the latter is not true and I am just being cynical.

 Invest in speed